amitu/amitu.github.com/_posts/2013-12-13-on-sc-verdict-on-ipc377.md

-Like I said, there have been reasons to keep the 377 a bit vague, and since there exists very small number of people who have been hurt by vagueness compared to number of people who benefitted due to its vagueness, one can argue that the vagueness is a virtue in this case.
+Like I said, there have been reasons to keep the 377 a bit vague, and since there exists very small number of people who have been hurt by vagueness compared to number of people who benefited due to its vagueness, one can argue that the vagueness is a virtue in this case.

 But as a matter of principle, *citizens must know in advance what acts